conqp/rustymines/README.md

 * `--duds` Amount of duds among the mines

 ## Playing
-You play the game by either flagging of visiting fields.
+You play the game by either flagging or visiting fields.
-The field is over, if you stepped onto a mine, which is not a dud, in which case you lose, or you uncover all fields that do not contain a mine, in which case you win.
+The game is over, if you stepped onto a mine, which is not a dud, in which case you lose, or you uncover all fields that do not contain a mine, in which case you win.

 ### Visiting fields
-You can visit fields under which you deem safe by specifying the x and y coordinate.
+You can visit fields, which you deem safe, by specifying the x and y coordinate.
 E.g.: `2 3` to visit the field at coordinate x=2 and y=3.

 ### Flagging fields